MichaelEPope/nsrestlet/readme.md

 The second parameter is an optional callback.
 If not provided, a promise will be returned instead.
 This callback or promise will receive data from your NetSuite Restlet.

+For `GET` requests, make sure the data you provide is strings or a one-level-deep JS object with strings.
+For `PUT`, `POST`, and `DELETE`, you can use any JS object you'd like.

 ```javascript
 // Using callbacks
 invoiceLink.get({tranid: 12345}, function(error, body) {